freeCodeCamp/freeCodeCamp/client/src/pages/learn/full-stack-developer/workshop-greeting-card/index.md

 ---
-title: Introduction to the Build a Greeting Card
+title: Introduction to the Design a Greeting Card
 block: workshop-greeting-card
 superBlock: full-stack-developer
 ---

-## Introduction to the Build a Greeting Card
+## Introduction to the Design a Greeting Card

 This is a test for the new project-based curriculum.